anchat1990/gitpitch/PITCHME.md

 - Rebase results in a "linear" history |

 Note:
+Merge is non destructive.
 The reason why rebase was of special interest to me was because of the gerrit code review model that i was talking about before.

 ---